pkg-tool/vibro/docs/src/development/debuggers.md

 ### Background

-When installing rust through rustup, (the recommended way to do so when developing Zed, see the documentation for getting started on your platform [here](../development.md)) a few additional scripts are installed and put on your path to assist with debugging binaries compiled with rust.
+When installing rust through rustup, (the recommended way to do so when developing Vector, see the documentation for getting started on your platform [here](../development.md)) a few additional scripts are installed and put on your path to assist with debugging binaries compiled with rust.

 These are `rust-gdb` and `rust-lldb` respectively.